 Wellington was the birthplace of New Zealand’s most famous writer, Katherine Mansfield.
 Other prominent writers, past and present, include Robin Hyde, Lauris Edmond, Maurice Gee, Elizabeth Knox, Vincent O’Sullivan, Jenny Bornholdt, Patricia Grace, Bill Manhire, Lloyd Jones and Ian Wedde.
-Among the nationally important Wellington painters are Rita Angus, Evelyn Page, Jeanne Macaskill and Melvin Day.
+Nationally important Wellington painters have included Rita Angus, Evelyn Page, Jeanne Macaskill and Melvin Day.

 The role of religion in Wellington life has waned.
 However, the city has many important ecclesiastical buildings.
 These include Old St Paul’s – a wooden, Gothic-revival structure built in 1865 – and Futuna Chapel, designed by Māori architect John Scott in a modernist style.
 There are also several synagogues, mosques, temples and other religious buildings.

 Historical and contemporary films are kept at Ngā Taonga Sound and Vision.
 Other research institutes and libraries include the Alexander Turnbull Library, National Library of New Zealand, Archives New Zealand and the Museum of New Zealand Te Papa Tongarewa.
-Most government departments and crown research institutes have specialist libraries – for example the National Institute of Water and Atmospheric Research and the Institute of Geological and Nuclear Sciences.
+Most government departments and crown research institutes – such as the National Institute of Water and Atmospheric Research and the Institute of Geological and Nuclear Sciences – have specialist libraries.